inspec/inspec/docs/reporters.md

 This reporter is a redacted version of the json and only includes test results.

+### documentation

+This reporter is a very minimal text base report.
+It shows you which tests passed by name and has a small summary at the end.

+### junit

+This reporter outputs the standard junit spec in xml format.

+### progress

+This reporter is very condensed and gives you a `.`(pass), `f`(fail), or `*`(skip) character per test and a small summary at the end.

 ### json-rspec

 This reporter includes all information from the rspec runner.
 Unlike the json reporter this includes rspec specific details.

-### junit
+### html

-This reporter outputs the standard junit spec in xml format.
+This renders html code to view your tests in a browser.
+It includes all the test and summary information.